 3.5.2.
 Data Analysis

-All writing productions of different groups under the above-mentioned conditions were segmented, coded, and scored based on the measures chosen for assessing complexity, accuracy, and fluency.
-To ensure that the segmentation and scoring of the transcripts are conducted reliably, the data was segmented, coded, and scored by two independent experts.
-Then, inter-coder/inter-rater reliability coefficient magnitudes was estimated.
-SPSS version 22.0 was used to check the normality of distribution via skewness and kurtosis indices.
+We segmented, coded, and scored all writing productions of different groups under the aforesaid conditions based on the measures selected for assessing complexity, accuracy, and fluency.
+The data was segmented, coded, and scored by two independent experts in order to ensure that the segmentation and scoring of the transcripts are conducted reliably.
+In the next step, inter-coder/inter-rater reliability coefficient magnitudes was estimated.
+SPSS version 22.0 was employed to check the normality of distribution via skewness and kurtosis indices.
 Each aspect of accuracy and complexity was submitted to MANOVA.
 Finally writing fluency was measured using one- way ANOVA followed by Post-Hoc Tukey tests.

 Results and Discussion